PocketByte/locolaser-android-example/README.md

     preBuild.dependsOn project.tasks.localize
 }
 ```
-You can remove this code if you didn't want to start localization before each build.
+You can remove this code if you don't want to start localization before each build.
 ##### 4 Step: Create configuration file
 By default project should have localization config file with name`"localize_config.json"` in the root folder of the module.
 <br>This example has this file in the place.
 But you can change location of this file and it's name by following string: